th3c0ldh3art/fluxion/README.md

 #All credits to deltaxflux

-fore more refer here
+for more refer [here] (https://github.com/deltaxflux/fluxion) for his original work.

-https://github.com/deltaxflux/fluxion for his original work.
+#Change log in this version
 [+] added support for passing interface from command line

 #Fluxion is the future